SeamCarver

 Resizing an Image

 Let's put it all together to change the size of an image.
-You will combine function calls from Image
+In Part 3 you will use the Image

 - Find vertical seam